pycomlink/pycomlink/README.md

     $ pip install pycomlink

 If you install via `pip`, there might be problems with some dependencies, though.
-Currently the dependency `pykrige` only installs if `scipy`, `numpy` and `matplotlib` have been installed before.
+E.g. the dependency `pykrige` may only install if `scipy`, `numpy` and `matplotlib` have been installed before.

 To run the example notebooks you will also need the [Jupyter Notebook](https://jupyter.org/) and `ipython`, both also available via `conda` or `pip`.